musangisilvia/alx-low_level_programming/README.md

 - Recursion is where the solution to a problem depends on solutions to smaller instances of the same problem.
 - Working with recursive functions.

+## 0x09-static_libraries
+- Creating and using Static Libraries in C.